Meet the New Citizens' Gateway Trustees

 Fanta has also been volunteering with numerous organisations such as New Citizens' Gateway and Rainbow Money Advice Barnet.
 Her role in these two organisations ranges between support work, administration and advice work.
 She also did some voluntary work with Advice4Renters in Brent.

 In addition, Fanta completed the Universal Credit Training by CPAG, became a certified Advisor with Community Money Advice with a Level 3 certificate and became a member of the Institute of Money Advisors.
 As well as this, she was chosen to be a year one Law chat mentor at Birkbeck University of London.
-Fanta am is currently a Trustee with Belifted grass roots community led organisation with a vision to uplift women.
+Fanta is currently a Trustee with Belifted, a grassroots community-led organisation with a vision to uplift women.

 Fanta said, "I am very grateful to the entire staff at NCG, not only as a service user but also for the opportunity to volunteer in various areas.
 This experience has greatly aided my academic studies and has been very rewarding for my mental health.
 It is my honour to serve as a trustee of NCG as a small way to give back for what they did for me and to be part of the support network helping others in similar situations."